RaRodRos/iniseg/README.md

 # word-macros

+> At the moment I'm not using Word anymore, so this project won't see any further development

 Macros developed to ease my work with Microsoft Word.

 The functions are in RaMacros.bas and RaUI.bas contains some GUI implementations.